Strong Enough (Sheryl Crow song): Critical reception

-Steve Baltin from Cash Box wrote, "On the heels of her good-time up-tempo number "All I Wanna Do”, Crow comes back with a ballad, which was co-written by David Baerwald, formerly of David & David, along with five other people.
+Steve Baltin from Cash Box wrote, "On the heels of her good-time up-tempo number 'All I Wanna Do', Crow comes back with a ballad, which was co-written by David Baerwald, formerly of David & David, along with five other people.
 And yet, even with all those helping hands, the song is a very straight-forward love song.
 Simple in arrangement though somewhat lush in melody, the real point is to showcase Crow’s vocal talents—which she has.
 Though the song may not be as big a hit as her first two singles, it sets Crow up for the long haul and is likely to be an adult/contemporary monster."

-Alan Jones from Music Week described "Strong Enough" as "another pleasing, though less commercial [than "All I Wanna Do"], song – a lilting, understated folksy piece.
+Alan Jones from Music Week described 'Strong Enough' as "another pleasing, though less commercial [than 'All I Wanna Do'], song – a lilting, understated folksy piece.
 Not a huge single, but it will direct further attention to her album, Tuesday Night Music Club."
+Music & Media also described the track as 'folky', stating that the Tuesday Night Music Club CD is "a bottomless pit of beauties."
+Emma Cochrane from Smash Hits gave 'Strong Enough' two out of five, naming it "a gentle, acoustic number from Miss Crow to follow up her surprisingly huge hit, 'All I Wanna Do'.
+This is a pleasant ditty, sung from the heart, but it's hardly a stand-out single."

 Music video

-A simple black-and-white music video was directed by Martin Bell.
+A simple black-and-white music video for "Strong Enough" was directed by Martin Bell.
 It features Crow in a largely empty room alternatively singing the song into a microphone and pacing anxiously through the room.